Hip Resurfacing and Orthopaedic Surgery

 The Hip Resurfacing Procedure

-The approach varies, but the majority of orthopaedic hip surgeons, Mr Eastaugh-Waring included, use a posterior approach to the hip.
+The approach varies, but the majority of UK specialist orthopaedic hip surgeons, Mr Eastaugh-Waring included, use a posterior approach to the hip.
 This preserves the muscle function of the hip joint to allow maximal function post-operatively.
 Hip resurfacing procedures can cause a scar that may be slightly larger than a standard hip replacement as it is necessary to work around an intact femoral head.

 The acetabulum (cup) is prepared as for a hip replacement and an uncemented metal shell inserted with a friction fit.
-The worn surface of the head is then carefully reshaped and a metal cap applied with or without cement.
+The worn surface of the head is then carefully reshaped and a metal cap applied with cement.

 Complications in Hip Resurfacing Treatments